PujanMirani/NakshGuard/README.md

 One instance tracks hundreds of agents in memory.
 To run multiple instances behind a load balancer, route by `X-Agent-ID` so each agent maps to a consistent instance.
-Shared-state clustering is on the roadmap.
+Shared-state clustering is on the roadmap

+## Pro and Enterprise

+The open-source version handles the common loop patterns.
+Teams running many agents in production, or with on-prem compliance requirements, can get additional detection layers, priority support, and deployment help.
+Email pujanmirani2708@gmail.com if that's you.

 ## License